-PHYS 823P - Electronics......4 hours

-Prereq: PHYS 323 or equivalent

-Operational amplifiers, their use in instrumentation and analog computer, logic circuits, digital electronics, applications to computer and control systems.

-The Newtonian, Langranian, and Hamiltonian formulation of the laws of motion, including the dynamics of rigid bodies.

-PHYS 830P - Optics 4 hours
+PHYS 811 - Astronomy for High School Teachers......3 hours

-Prereq: PHYS 276, MATH 202 parallel or prerequisite Geometric and wave optics including optical instruments.
+The basic principles of astronomy are studied and applied through research and observation to topics ranging from sunspots and meteors, to quasars, pulsars and black holes.
+Summer only.

+PHYS 817P - Quantum Mechanics3 hours Prereq: PHYS 411 or permission of instructor A formal development of the principles of quantum mechanics.
+The mathematics of Hamiltonian Mechanics are presented as a bridge from Classical Physics to Quantum Physics.
+Topics are selected to extend the treatment given in Modern Physics II.
+Fall only, odd years.
+PHYS 822 - Topics in Physical Science......
+1-4 hours The following special subjects which are not covered in traditional 800 level courses will be discussed here at the graduate level.
+PHYS 823P - Electronics4 hours Prereq: PHYS 323 or equivalent Operational amplifiers, their use in instrumentation and analog computer, logic circuits, digital electronics, applications to computer and control systems.
+PHYS 825 - Classical Mechanics......3 hours Prereq: permission of instructor The Newtonian, Langranian, and Hamiltonian formulation of the laws of motion, including the dynamics of rigid bodies.
+PHYS 830P - Optics4 hours Prereq: PHYS 276, MATH 202 Geometric and wave optics including optical instruments.
+Spring only, even-numbered years.
+PHYS 840P - Heat and Thermodynamics4 hours Prereq: permission of instructor The study of temperature, heat, and work, the laws of thermodynamics, heat engines, Maxwell's relations and an introduction to statistical thermodynamics.
 Spring only, odd years.

-PHYS 840P - Heat and Thermodynamics 4 hours

-The study of temperature, heat, and work, the laws of thermodynamics, heat engines, Maxwell's relations and an introduction to statistical thermodynamics.
-Spring only, even years.

-PHYS 846P - Modern Physics for High
+PHYS 846P - Modern Physics for High School Teachers I4 hours

-School Teachers I 4 hours An advanced study of selected topics in electricity and modern physics including introductory concepts in atomic and nuclear physics.
+Prereq: PHYS 206 or PHYS 276 or permission of instructor An advanced study of selected topics in electricity and modern physics including introductory concepts in atomic and nuclear physics.
 Research or design of educational projects will be used to aid in explaining these areas.

-PHYS 847 - Modern Physics for High

-A continuation of PHYS 846P.
+PHYS 847 - Modern Physics for High School Teachers II.....4 hours Prereq: PHYS 346 or PHYS 446 or PHYS 846P or permission of instructor A continuation of PHYS 846P.
 Introductory concepts in quantum mechanics and quantum statistics will be treated.
 Other areas of emphasis will include atomic structure, solid state, and nuclear physics.
 Research or design of educational projects will be used to aid in explaining these areas.